Geordio/SFND_radar_target_generation_detection/README.md

 with the range of the target set to 100m, the result of the FFT is shown below.

 ![fft1](range_fft1.png)
-Note that the peak is at 101 rather than 100, but is within the +/-10m requirement.
+Note that the peak is at 101 rather than 100 taht I defined, but is within the +/-10m requirement.

 ### 2D CFAR